jonsuh/jonsuh.com/_posts/2014-06-06-sass-bem-selector-and-trailing-ampersand.md

 - sass
 ---

-Sass 3.3 has introduced some neat features with the ampersand&mdash;it now has BEM-selector support and allows you to prepend a class to the parent element.
+SASS 3.3 has introduced some neat features with the ampersand&mdash;it now has BEM-selector support and allows you to prepend a class to the parent element.

 <!--more-->